East Ham (constituency): Boundaries

+Historic

 1997–2010: The London Borough of Newham wards of Castle, Central, Greatfield, Kensington, Little Ilford, Manor Park, Monega, St Stephen's, South, and Wall End.

 2010–2024: The London Borough of Newham wards of Beckton, Boleyn, East Ham Central, East Ham North, East Ham South, Green Street East, Little Ilford, Manor Park, Royal Docks, and Wall End.

+Current

+Further to the completion of the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the seat was subject to boundary changes, with the Beckton and Royal Docks wards (as they existed on 1 December 2020) being transferred from East Ham to the new constituency of West Ham and Beckton.

+Following these changes, as well as reflecting the 2022 local government review, the constituency now comprises the following: